A commercial bank with International Authorisation established in 1987 and licensed by the Central Bank of Nigeria (CBN).

 Fidelity Bank is diversely owned.
 The current authorized share capital of the Bank is NGN16,000,000,000.00 (sixteen billion Naira), divided into 32,000,000,000 (thirty two billion) ordinary shares with a nominal value of 50 kobo each.
 Its paid-up share capital currently stands at NGN14,481,292,846.

 The Bank has a diverse shareholder base and currently has over 400,000 shareholders comprising Nigerian citizens and corporations as well as foreign investors.
 The bank continues to receive significant support for its policy objectives from its shareholders, who also support its capital raising and business development efforts.

-The range of shareholding as at 31 December 2016 is as follows:
+The range of share holding as at 31 December 2015 is as follows:

 - Board & Management = The current Board Members and the Executive Management Team of Fidelity Bank Plc

 - Foreign Institutional Investors = Institutional Investors with foreign addresses holding more than 1million shares